AudiaOlwa/alx-project-nexus/README.md

 ---

+## 📂 E-Commerce Project Documentation

+The detailed documentation for the **E-Commerce Backend Project** is located in the `ecommerce/` folder of this repository.
+It includes:

+* Project objectives and main features
+* Technologies used
+* Folder structure and app breakdown
+* API endpoints and usage instructions
+* Deployment and configuration guidelines

+You can navigate to `ecommerce/README.md` to explore the complete backend project documentation.

 ## 🙌 Acknowledgments

 Special thank you to ALX, mentors, and fellow learners for guidance, support, and collaboration throughout this journey.